mahoney1/_older_fab-samples-work/commpaper-README.md

 This folder contains smart contract and application client code that executes a Commercial Paper use case.

-While a more detailed 'explainer' (of the scenario, code walkthrough, logical/physical representation of ledger data can be found in the [Hyperledger Fabric Commercial Paper Tutorial](https://hyperledger-fabric.readthedocs.io/en/latest/tutorial/commercial_paper.html), the amin of this sample is:
+While a more detailed 'explainer' (of the scenario, code walkthrough, logical/physical representation of ledger data can be found in the [Hyperledger Fabric Commercial Paper Tutorial](https://hyperledger-fabric.readthedocs.io/en/latest/tutorial/commercial_paper.html), the amin of this sample is to:

-    to execute just a subset of the 'full' use case and to explore the key 'takeaways'
+* execute just a subset of the 'full' use case and
+* explore the key 'takeaways'
-    try out some queries
+* try out some queries

 But first, it might useful to explain Commercial Paper, a form of financial bond issued to obtain capital, and operates in global financial markets.
 A Commercial Paper instance is, in effect, represented as an asset with a time-based lifecycle in the blockchain.